 Here’s a version of “Good Enough” Software that I delivered at Evolution by ThoughtWorks in Sydney and Melbourne in 2018.

-I'm Head of IT & Engineering at Etax, one of Australia's largest tax agents.
+I'm Head of IT & Engineering at Etax, Australia's largest privately-held tax agent.
 Other interesting places I've been before Etax include Octopus Deploy, ThoughtWorks, Readify, Zap BI, Realex Payments and TRL.

 I'm a fan of high-quality code, domain-driven design, event-driven architecture, continuous delivery and, most importantly, shipping software that works and that solves people's problems.